Run (Snow Patrol song): Background

 Lewis first performed "Run" on the Live Lounge section of The Jo Whiley Show, where artists perform two songs: one song of their own and one by another artist, in an acoustic format.
 The performance was recorded at the BBC Maida Vale Studios, where Lewis was backed by a 14-piece band.
 The show's host Jo Whiley said that "people did cry".
-She referred to it as "the most famous cover" (from her show), stating that it is "always in demand and developed a life of its own."
+She referred to it as "the most famous cover" (from her show), stating that it is "always in demand and developed a life of its own".
 The day after Lewis's version appeared on the Live Lounge, it was requested over 8,000 times in the first 2 minutes of The Chris Moyles Show.
 As a result, her version was added to Radio 1's A List.
 Due to its popularity, Lewis recorded a studio version of the song in September 2008 for the re-release of her album Spirit.
 It was made available digitally in the United Kingdom on 30 November 2008.

 "Run" was expected to be released as a single following Lewis's performance on the British The X Factor, but the single did not appear on any online music stores.
 It was believed that Lewis's record label, Sony, wanted to shift the sales towards the reissue of Spirit, which did return the album to number one.
-A spokesman for Lewis reported that the song "has never been scheduled for release as a single", but due to "overwhelming public demand", Lewis' management and record label decided to release it in the UK on 30 November.
+A spokesman for Lewis reported that the song "has never been scheduled for release as a single", but due to "overwhelming public demand", Lewis' management and record label released it in the UK on 30 November.
 In the US, a radio edit of "Run" was released as a digital download on 16 December 2008.